MicrosoftDocs/bot-docs/articles/bot-framework-design-best-practices.md

 > and copy.
 The content may change dramatically as the article is developed.

 # Principles for bot design

-> [!WARNING]
-> The content in this article is still under development.
-The article may have errors in content, formatting,
-> and copy.
-The content may change dramatically as the article is developed.

 These principles and best practices will help you design more engaging experiences for users of your bots.